Canoo’s 200-mile electric pickup is a compact truck with a full-size bed

 Canoo pickup truck

 But that’s not really the remarkable part.
-The pickup truck, which isn’t yet named anything but that, takes cab-forward to an extreme, with no need for a large engine bay and the driver’s seat essentially over the front wheels.
+The pickup truck, which isn’t yet named anything but that, takes cab-forward packaging to an extreme, with no need for a large engine bay and the driver’s seat essentially over the front wheels.
 Front and rear, the truck has tow hooks and skid plates fog lights are built into the bumper.

-At about 184 inches long, but riding on a 112.2-inch wheelbase, the Canoo is roughly the same length as compact pickups were more than 20 years ago.
+At about 184 inches long, but riding on a 112.2-inch wheelbase, the Canoo is roughly the same length as compact pickups were more than 20 years ago—when the engine bay was part of the packaging.
+So without the long hood, there's actually a lot of space for the cab and bed.

 Yet the Canoo pickup truck is claimed to have a payload of up to 1,800 pounds, and it can fit the often-cited 4x8 sheet of plywood.